Timber Bridges Call

 - Research and development aimed at facilitating changes to the National Building Code of Canada that will allow for taller and larger wood buildings and will support the development of future performance-based building code;

 - Advanced training and education, and development of design tools for architects, engineers and builders, including course curriculums, costing tools and life-cycle assessment tools; and

-- Demonstration projects to encourage the commercial and regulatory uptake of wood in construction projects such as high-rise buildings, low-rise commercial buildings and timber bridges.
+- Demonstration projects to encourage the commercial and regulatory uptake of wood in construction projects such as high-rise wood buildings, low-rise non-residential wood buildings and timber bridges.

 How many calls for Expressions of Interest will there be under the GCWood Program?

 Three calls for Expressions of Interest (EOI) are planned.
 These three calls target market areas where wood has traditionally been underrepresented as a building material.
 The first call, for Tall Wood Buildings, closed on December 6, 2017.

 The call for Low-Rise Non-Residential buildings was open from September 10, 2018 to December 3, 2018 at 5 pm EST.

 The call for timber bridges is open from November 19, 2018 to March 25, 2019 at 5 pm EST. Please refer to the Timber Bridges Applicants’ Guide and Application Form for more details.

 How does the GCWood Program differ from the previous Tall Wood Building Demonstration Initiative (TWBDI)?

 The TWBDI was effective in advancing tall wood projects (i.e., those greater than 10 storeys) and in supporting the current code change process to allow tall wood buildings.
 It was delivered with modest funding over four years, from 2013–2017.